erl987/personalfme/README.md

 sudo dpkg -i personalfme_#.#.#-#_amd64.deb
 ```

-Further details about the installation can be found in the PDF or online handbook.
+Further details about the installation can be found in the [pdf](documentation/benutzerhandbuch.pdf) or [online handbook](http://personalfme.de/handbuch.html).

 ## Expert options, not for general usage